Bikeman868/Urchin/readme.md

 ## Project Status
 The client is complete and fully usable.
 It has a comprehensive set of unit tests.

 The client can retrieve configuration from a file, or a URI.
-Later the URI will be used to retrieve configuration from the Urchin server, but the server is not ready yet.
+The URI method can be used to retrieve configuration from the Urchin server; which gives you rule based centralized configuration management.

+The server is ready, and has had some testing in a development environment.
+I am going to build it into our production environment this week.
+You can configure the server to store its rules in a single file in json format or in a database.
+The database persister uses Prius ORM, which supports Microsoft SQL Server, MySQL and Postgresql, but so far I have only created database schema and stored procedures for MySQL.

+The server has a REST API for managing the rule database, but the management UI is not built yet.
+If you are using the file persister, then you can edit the file and the changes will be picked up and applied by the server.
+If you are using the Prius persister to save changes to a database, and you edit the database directly, you will have to recycle the IIS app pool to pick up the changes.

+## Next Steps
+If you want to contribute to this project, these are the next most important tasks

+* Write scripts to create databases for Microsoft SQL Server and Postgresql.
+* Add security, so that production configuration can only be retrived by production servers.
+* Create a web based UI for managing the environments and rules.

 ## FAQ